-Recently WordPress announced it is now easy to embed video from TED conferences, past and present.
-That’s very good news, as I very much want to share a particular presentation which especially resonated with me, and for many who had the good fortune to be in attendance: a TED talk by Barry Schwartz appealing for wisdom in the workplace and beyond.
+I very much want to share a live presentation that especially resonated with me, and no doubt for those who had the good fortune to be in attendance: a TED talk by Barry Schwartz appealing for wisdom in the workplace and beyond.

 The good news is you don’t have to be brilliant to be wise.
 The bad news is that without wisdom, brilliance isn’t enough.
 It’s as likely to get you and other people into trouble as anything else. — Barry Schwartz